Aldridge leads sharp-shooting Spurs past Grizzlies, 145-115

-Jaren Jackson Jr. scored 22 points for Memphis, while rookie Ja Morant finished with 19.
-Jonas Valanciunas had 18 points and 12 rebounds as Memphis lost for the third time in the last four.
+Jaren Jackson Jr. scored 22 points for Memphis, converting 8 of 14 shots and 6 of 9 from 3-point range.
+Rookie Ja Morant finished with 19 points, and Jonas Valanciunas had 18 points and 12 rebounds as Memphis lost for the third time in the last four.

 TIP-INS